MaxyGrosman2010/MaxyGrosman2010/README.md

 learn more about different languages and the places where i can improve as a developer, particulary i like to work on the Back end

 ## I aim to
-become a senior developer, and learn more about profession from a programming stand point to a leadership stand point.
+become a senior developer, if possible on the Backend, if not as a FullStack, and learn more about profession from a programming stand point to a leadership stand point.

 ## Technologies:
 -JavaScript<br>